-Over the last few years, Sarah’s work has been screened or exhibited at Documenta 13, the Banff Centre, the Museum of Contemporary Art-Chicago, the Cooper Union, the Smart Museum, the Museum of Contemporary Art Detroit, UnionDocs, and in numerous festivals and spaces at such institutions as CUNY Graduate Center, George Mason University, University of California Berkeley, and the University of Wisconsin.
-She has spoken on internationally on environmental and socially-engaged art at universities such as Princeton University, York University (Toronto), and ETH – Zurich.
-Her essays on performative and site-based contemporary art practices have appeared in parallax, The Journal of Aesthetics and Protest, Leonardo, Acme, Art Journal, and in the edited volume Critical Landscapes (University of California Press) and Mapping Environmental Issues in the City (Springer).
+Her creative work has been screened or exhibited at Documenta 13, the Museum of Contemporary Art-Chicago, the Cooper Union, the Clark Art Institute, the Smart Museum, the Museum of Contemporary Art Detroit, and in numerous academic institutions as CUNY Graduate Center, George Mason University, University of California Berkeley, Colorado College, and the University of Wisconsin.
+She has written extensively about performative and site-based contemporary art practices in the journals Acme, Leonardo, Parallax, and Art Journal,as well the edited volumes Ecologies, Agents, Terrains; Critical Landscapes, Art Against the Law, and Mapping Environmental Issues in the City.

 A 2019-2020 Rachel Carson Fellow at Ludwig Maximilian University of Munich, Sarah Kanouse holds a permanent position as Associate Professor in the Department of Art + Design at Northeastern University.

 Download current cv (pdf, last updated January 2020).

 New news, sent as needed but no more than every few months.